 What seemed like the darkest of times just a week or two ago suddenly seems brighter.
 There is hope and promise in the way that communities all over the world are coming together peacefully but with determination in opposition to sanctioned violence and racism against Black people.
 The urgency and force of the protests across the globe represent what may be the greatest collective rally for change in our generations’ memory.

 We, at Columbus Park, here in the heart of New York City, are both humbled and proud as we join individuals in our community and beyond to take action in an abundance of meaningful ways… whether by protesting, self-educating, donating, self-reflecting or speaking out.

 Columbus Park stands both in solidarity with and in support of Black and Brown individuals in our direct community and well beyond.
-And during this critical time and going forward, we will work to be more sensitive, more skilled, more accessible, and more active in the fight to achieve equity, justice and respect for all people regardless of race or color.
+During this critical time and going forward, we will work to be more sensitive, more skilled, more accessible, and more active in the fight to achieve equity, justice, and respect for all people regardless of race or color.
 Black lives matter.